DataDog/kics/documentation/rules/terraform/aws/security_group_with_unrestricted_access_to_ssh.md

 ### Description

- This check verifies that AWS Security Groups do not allow unrestricted inbound access to port 22 (SSH) from the public internet (`cidr_blocks = ["0.0.0.0/0"]`).
+ This check verifies that AWS security groups do not allow unrestricted inbound access to port 22 (SSH) from the public internet (`cidr_blocks = ["0.0.0.0/0"]`).
 Allowing public SSH access exposes instances to unauthorized access attempts and automated attacks, increasing the risk of successful brute-force compromises.
 To mitigate this vulnerability, the `cidr_blocks` attribute in the `ingress` block should be restricted to trusted IP ranges only, as shown below:

-Unsecure configuration:
+Insecure configuration:
 ```
 ingress {
   from_port   = 22